Quick Summary

 Does Marriage Allowance use Scottish tax rates or UK rates?

 The £252 saving is calculated at the UK Basic rate of 20%, not a Scottish-specific rate.
 However, Scotland's tax bands determine whether the recipient qualifies.
-The recipient must be a Basic rate taxpayer under Scotland's band structure (earning up to £27,491), which is narrower than England's equivalent.
+The recipient must be in the Starter, Basic, or Intermediate rate band under Scotland's structure (earning up to £43,662), slightly narrower than England's equivalent (up to £50,270).
 The actual tax credit is always 20% of £1,260 regardless of location.

 Can I claim Marriage Allowance if my partner and I are separated?